Featured Comment:

 What is Yakisoba?

 Yakisoba (焼きそば) is a popular Japanese stir-fried noodle dish inspired by Chinese chow mein.
-Yakisoba is made with Chinese wheat noodles called “mushi chukamen,” similar to ramen in thickness and appearance.

-These noodles are combined with pork, vegetables, and the signature tangy “yakisoba sauce.”
+These stir-fried noodles are combined with pork, vegetables, and the signature tangy “yakisoba sauce.”
 In this recipe, I’ll share how to make yakisoba sauce from scratch!
 It’s so easy, you’ll never need to buy premade bottles again!

 How I Developed This Recipe